 You arrive to work surprisingly early.
 Determined to reap the full benefits of being ‘the early bird’ you turn on your laptop with the full intention of taking advantage of your head start.
 10 minutes in and it’s going well so far.
-However, as the clock ticks on, you find yourself getting more and more distracted; See: opening a tab for Amazon to check the ‘deal of the day,’ picking up your phone to view that hilarious cat video your friend sent you, scrolling through your social media feed etc. As the end of the business day rolls in, you find yourself thinking: Where did the time go?
+However, as the clock ticks on, you find yourself getting more and more distracted.
+Opening a tab for Amazon to check the ‘deal of the day,’ picking up your phone to view that hilarious cat video your friend sent you, scrolling through your social media feed.
+As the end of the business day rolls in, you find yourself thinking: Where did the time go?

 You’re not alone in this.
 Studies show that on average, employees ‘cyberloaf’ 60 to 80% of their time!
 Cyberloafing impedes your work performance and efficiency and costs industries billions of dollars annually.
-In order to stop it, we need to first understand the whats and whys of the phenomenon.
+In order to stop it, we need to first understand the what and why of the phenomenon.

 Why would you being sleepy make you cyberloaf while you are on the clock?
 The theory is that when you are tired, you exhibit poorer self-control and have a reduced attention span.
 This in turn makes you more inclined to engage in ‘risk-taking’ behaviour in the workplace i.e. spend time on personal pursuits.